 During Claire's eight years with Sunbelt Savings, she had been a Lender, Manager of Collections, Manager of Asset Documentation Review, Oversight Manager Due Diligence and Manager of Asset Record Control supervising 30 employees.

 Claire had also assisted the Security Division, which was working in conjunction with the FBI, regarding investigations of possible fraud committed by former employees.
 The institutions was closed by the RTC in early spring of 1994.

 Claire's last banking position in Dallas was assisting with the opening of Eagle National Bank.
 Claire remained with Eagle National as Vice President of Loan/Credit Administration from 1997 until 2002 when the bank was sold to Sterling Bank.

 With the sale of Eagle National Bank, Claire and Clyde decided to leave the big cities which they had lived in for most of their adult life and move to peaceful and beautiful East Texas.

 After moving to Houston County, Claire took a position with the Houston County Appraisal District as Collection Manager and was employed there for six years before deciding to move from being a part time investigator to full time with Lone Pine Investigations in 2008.

-Claire is a member of the Texas Association of Licensed Investigators (TALI) and a Life Member of the Baylor Alumni Association.
+Claire is a Life Member of the Baylor Alumni Association.